Dateline: 5 December 2006

 Now, thirty-five years later, having grown considerably in my Christian faith, I wonder if I chose Jesus or did He choose me?

-Clearly, what seemed so obvious, and simple, and true to me back then (and still today) does not come across the same to so many other people.
-That being the case, I believe that God, through His Holy Spirit, supernaturally opens individual hearts to the reality of who He is and what He has done, and in so doing, enables them to find the salvation He offers only through the shed blood of His beloved son.
+Clearly, what seemed so obvious, and simple, and true to me back then does not come across the same to so many other people.
+That being the case, I've come to believe that God, through His Holy Spirit, supernaturally opens individual hearts to the reality of who He is and what He has done, and in so doing, enables them to find the salvation He offers only through the shed blood of His beloved son.

 No matter how well I point out the error of their pagan belief system, they cling to it.
 Theirs is a religion of doubt and unbelief.
 How can they not see the obvious?
 Because God has not revealed it to them.
 And why not?
 I don’t know why not.
 But I do have an idea why not.